Contact Us for a Free Consultation (213) 542-0979

 When I say the other side, it now will look at trying to help some of these people who are looking at many years in prison versus trying to put them in prison for a long time.

-There's mental health, I think that is going to be utilized as an alternative for those individuals who have mental issues, and there's various other programs and policies that are being championed by the new District Attorney.
+There's mental health, I think that is going to be utilized as an alternative for those individuals who have mental issues, and there are various other programs and policies that the new District Attorney is championing.

-I think his policies will hold up to a large degree, because I do think he has the power to implement the policies he wants, as an elected official.
+I think his policies will hold up to a large degree because, as an elected official, I do think he has the power to implement the policies he wants.

-He was voted into office and he is the District Attorney.
-He makes the decisions on how his office will prosecute criminal cases in Los Angeles.
+He was voted into office as the District Attorney.
+He decides how his office will prosecute criminal cases in Los Angeles.

 Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.

-We serve people in all Southern California courts, including LA County, Orange County, Ventura County, Hollywood, Santa Barbara County, Torrance, Riverside, and San Bernardino.
+We serve people in all Southern California courts, including those in LA, Orange, Ventura, Hollywood, Santa Barbara, Torrance, Riverside, and San Bernardino.

 Contact us for a free case evaluation at (213) 542-0979.